 Ashby-de-la-Zouch, Ashton Under Lyne, Beeston, Burton upon Trent, Hucknall, Hyde, Leek, Leicester, Loughborough, Macclesfield, Manchester, Mansfield, Meadowhall, Nottingham, Sheffield, Stockport, Uttoxeter, Worksop.

 If you're travelling outside of Derbyshire you need to use a direct bus.
-So you can't get off the bus anywhere outside of Derbyshire and then get back on again.
+So you cannot get off the bus anywhere outside of Derbyshire and then get back on again.

 Well you can, but you won't be able to get cheap fare with your b_line card!

-If you have a b_line 1 card, you will be charged child fare or the bus or rail company's own discount ticket.
+If you have a b_line 1 card, you'll be charged child fare or the bus or rail company's own discount ticket.

-If you have a b_line 2 card, you will get up to 25% off adult single and return fares.
+If you have a b_line 2 card, you'll get up to 25% off adult single and return fares.